Glossary of Terms

 - AKA: Sp

-Spell-like abilities are magical abilities that work much like Spells, except that Monsters get them.
+- Spell-like abilities are magical abilities that work much like Spells, except that Monsters get them.
 Spell-like abilities are assumed to require 'stuff' like a spell would, but to simplify things, they have no defined verbal, somatic, focus, or material components.
 At the GM's discretion, a given monster may or may not need to look for components, or they may be assumed to just have them.
 Spell-like Abilities can imitate nearly any effect that a spell could produce, and typically require a standard action to activate, which provokes an Attack of Opportunity.
 Refer to the ability's description for details.
 Most Monster Spell-like abilities are scaled to use Monster stats.

 - AKA: Su

 - Supernatural abilities are special abilities which rely on a magical component to operate, but they are not 'cast' like a spell, or spell-like ability.
 Supernatural abilities can vary wildly in effect, providing offensive, defensive, and/or utilitarian capabilities.
 They can be passive, always-on, type effects, or triggered by an action.
 They can have an instantaneous effect, or a sustained effect.
 Refer to the special ability's description for details.

 - Unlike spells and spell-like abilities, Supernatural abilities do not provoke attacks of opportunity from threatening creatures when activated, and they are not subject to spell resistance.
 However, Supernatural abilities cannot be activated or maintained in areas lacking magic, such as an Antimagic Field (Sorcerer/Wizard Spell).
 In such an area, the ability immediately ends, and is not able to be reactivated until the creature leaves the non-magical area, or the effect preventing magic is ended.